krutzschluca/XML-to-CSV/README.md

          This allows easy addition of new storage types without modifying the existing code.
 - **Abstract Base Class**: The `Storage` class is an abstract base class defining the interface for storage solutions.
          This ensures that all storage classes implement the required methods.
-- **Logging**: Used for error handling and logging messages.
-This makes the code more maintainable and easier to debug.

 ## Setup and Run